-Despite market research that has uniformly predicted substantial customer interest in paying higher electric power rates to support renewable energy generation and environmental programs, experience with green pricing indicates that participation levels have not exceeded 1 to 2 percent (Byrnes et al., 1995; Farhar and Houston, 1996).3 Three explanations for this discrepancy seem possible.
-First, hypothetical market research studies of program support may have been upwardly biased.
+Despite market research that has uniformly predicted substantial customer interest in paying higher electric power rates to support renewable energy generation and environmental programs, experience with green pricing indicates that participation levels have fallen well short of predictions (Byrnes, Jones, and Goodman, 1999; Byrnes et al., 1995; Farhar and Houston, 1996).3 Three explanations for this discrepancy seem possible.
+First, market research studies of hypothetical predicted program support may have been upwardly biased.
 Second, most utility customers may have been unaware of such programs, in spite of attempts by electric utilities to inform them using bill inserts, mailed brochures and advertising.
 Note that market research, by necessarily informing customers of a potential green pricing program, inherently creates perfect awareness concerning the program in the sample population.
 As a result, forecasts derived from market research depend critically on assumptions about customer awareness which in turn depend on the effectiveness of marketing.
 A third possibility is that actual customer participation in green programs may have been lowered by free-riding, because participation has commonly been structured as a charitable voluntary contribution.
 From the viewpoint of economics, the possibility of free riding in actual participation is of primary concern.

-Provision point mechanisms have been shown to have desirable theoretical properties (Bagnoli and Lipman, 1989) and to substantially reduce free riding in experimental tests when compared to the voluntary contribution mechanism (VCM) (Isaac, Schmidtz, and Walker, 1989; Suleiman and Rapoport, 1992; Dawes, Orbell, Simmons, and van de Kragt, 1986).
-There are also anecdotal reports of provision points being used to successfully resolve actual free riding problems (Bagnoli and McKee, 1991).
-Motivated in part by this literature, as well as by recent utility industry interest in voluntarily funded green power programs, this paper reports the results of a paired field and laboratory experimental application of a provision point mechanism using a green pricing program implemented by Niagara Mohawk Power Corporation.
-Both theoretical and experimental economists have long hoped for a practical mechanism for the private funding of public goods (see for example Groves and Ledyard, 1977; Smith, 1980).
-This research is designed to test whether this goal can be realized given our current understanding of public good mechanisms.
+Provision point mechanisms have been shown to have desirable theoretical properties (Bagnoli and Lipman, 1989) and to substantially reduce free riding in experimental tests when compared to the voluntary contribution mechanism (VCM) (Isaac, Schmidtz, and Walker, 1989; Suleiman and Rapoport, 1992; Dawes et. al., 1986).
+There have also been anecdotal reports of provision points being used to successfully resolve actual free riding problems (Bagnoli and McKee, 1991).
+In addition, innovations of the provision point mechanism, such as a money-back guarantee and rebate rules, have been found to increase contributions and provision frequency in experiments (Isaac, Schmidtz, and Walker, 1989; Rapoport and Eshed-Levy, 1989; Cadsby and Maynes, 1999; Marks and Croson, 1998).
+Motivated in part by this literature, as well as by recent utility industry interest in voluntarily funded green power programs (see Holt and Associates' Green Pricing and Green Power newsletters), this paper reports the results of a paired laboratory and field application of a provision point mechanism using a green pricing program implemented by Niagara Mohawk Power Corporation.
+Both theoretical and experimental economists, not to mention financially constrained government agents, have long hoped for a practical mechanism for the private funding of public goods (see for example Groves and Ledyard, 1977; Smith, 1980).
+This research is designed to test whether this goal can be furthered by use of a provision point mechanism.